Why Learn Python For Data Science?

 You don’t know what you don’t know!

 Python has a rich community of experts who are eager to help you learn Python.
 Resources like Quora, Stack Overflow, and Dataquest’s learner community are full of people excited to share their knowledge and help you learn Python programming.
-We also have an FAQ for each mission to help with questions you encounter throughout your programming courses with Dataquest.
+We also have an FAQ for each lesson to help with questions you encounter throughout your programming courses with Dataquest.

 Related skills: Use Git for version control